HyperSync Query

 Query limits

-• to_block: This can be set by the user in query.
-The number is exclusive so the query will go up-to to_block but won't include data from this block.
+but won't include data from this block.
 This limit won't be exceeded by the server so the query always will stop at this block number and will not include data from this block number or the later blocks.
-Also the next_block will be equal to this block number if none of the other limits triggered before server reached this block number.
+Also, the next_block will be equal to this block number if none of the other limits are triggered before the server reaches this block number.

 Steps

-• When a limit is hit, the response is serialised and sent back to the client.
+- When a limit is hit, the response is serialized and sent back to the client.

 Query Fields